Nearest Neighbor Sampling for Covariate Shift Adaptation: Introduction

-We can use various sampling methods for the synthetic labeling part.
-In particular, we show that a $k$-nearest neighbor ($k$-NN) method achieves an excellent theoretical estimation performance, and, more importantly, our error bounds suggest that $k = 1$ is the most favorable.
-This fact allows us to simply set $k = 1$ and circumvent the cumbersome hyper-parameter tuning while providing computational efficiency at the same time.
-This is in contrast to the application of $k$-NN to standard density estimation, classification, or regression problems, in which we typically need to let $k$ grow in a polynomial rate in the sample size in order to achieve a good balance in the bias-variance trade-off.
-This analysis of ours leads to a non-parametric yet computationally efficient method: our $1$-NN-based algorithm takes only a quasi-linear time $\mathcal{O}((n + m)\log n)$ on average using the optimized $k$-d tree~\citep{bentley1975multidimensional,friedman1977algorithm}, where $n$ and $m$ are the source and the target sample size, respectively.
-We confirm the computational efficiency of the proposed method through experiments.
+While the proposed approach is quite general and can be employed with various sampling methods for the synthetic labeling part, our main result is that a $k$-nearest neighbor ($k$-NN) based sampling method achieves an error of order $ {(k/n)^{1/d} + 1/\sqrt n + 1/\sqrt m}$ for estimating an expectation on the target domain, where $d$ is the data dimensionality, and $n$ and $m$ are the source and the target sample size, respectively.
+Importantly, our error bounds suggest that $k = 1$ is the most favorable.
+This property, which is revealed by a precise scaling of the variance term in $1/\sqrt n $, is a non-trivial and remarkable result, given the $1/\sqrt k$-rate of the variance associated to the $k$-NN estimator of the conditional distribution~\citep[Corollary 1]{portier2021nearest}, and it contrasts with the well-known application of $k$-NN to standard density estimation~\citep{NIPS2014_bb7946e7}, classification~\citep{gadat2016classification,cannings2020local}, or regression problems~\citep{devroye1994strong,jiang2019non}, in which we typically need to let $k$ grow in a polynomial rate in the sample size in order to achieve a good balance in the bias-variance trade-off.
+This important difference in the rate of convergence, leading to a $k=1$ number of neighbor, has also been noticed in other estimation problems such as the $k$-NN entropy estimator~\citep{berrett2019efficient} or the integral approximation problem~\citep{leluc_nn,blanchet2024can}.
+Textbooks dealing with the $k$-NN algorithm include \citep{gyorfi2006distribution,devroye2013probabilistic,biau2015lectures}.

+In addition of being optimal with respect to the estimation error, setting $k = 1$ circumvent the cumbersome hyper-parameter tuning while providing computational efficiency at the same time.
+Our $1$-NN-based algorithm takes only a quasi-linear time $\mathcal{O}((n + m)\log n)$ on average using the optimized $k$-d tree~\citep{bentley1975multidimensional,friedman1977algorithm}.
+Indeed, our experiments show that the proposed method terminates faster than previous methods, by large margins.
+Note that the problem of getting a computationally efficient method for covariate shift adaptation, in particular for scalability to large data sets, is a recurrent problem in the existing literature.
+In fact, many existing methods resorted to implementation heuristics such as using a fixed number of kernel centers for reducing the computational burden at the cost of statistical guarantee~\citep{kanamori2009ulsif,sugiyama2007direct,sugiyama2008direct,yamada2013rulsif}.

+Our method simulates the missing labels of the target sample, which in turn can be used for a variety of downstream supervised learning tasks.
+Even though the main focus of this paper is the estimation of expectations in the target domain, for illustrating the usefulness of our method in a typical machine learning downstream task, we also demonstrate consistency properties of parametric M-estimators in the target domain.
+This is particularly useful when the parametric model is mispecified, since in this case, even the population minimizer changes when the covariate distribution is shifted.